Bhavna-Gawhade/Purview_01/docs/procedures/Lineage Connection and Custom Dataset Types.md

 <center>

-# Types of Lineage Connections
+# Lineage Connection and Custom Dataset Types

 *The goal of a data catalog is to build a robust framework where all the data systems within your environment can naturally connect and report lineage.
 Lineage connections represent the relationships between different data assets or components within a system.
 These connections help track the flow of data, transformations, and dependencies across various stages of a data pipeline or workflow.Each type of lineage connection provides valuable insights into the data lifecycle, facilitating data governance, data quality management, impact analysis, and troubleshooting in data-driven environments.
 All lineage connection processes are defined in entity.py*